Funds for the Federal Direct Student Loan, FDSL, are provided by the federal government.

-- Undergraduate subsidized and unsubsidized: 3.86%
+- Undergraduate subsidized and unsubsidized: 3.76%

-- Graduate unsubsidized: 5.41%
+- Graduate unsubsidized: 5.31%

-Federal Direct Stafford Loan - Subsidized
+Federal Direct Student Loan - Subsidized

-Federal Direct Stafford Loan - Unsubsidized
+Federal Direct Student Loan - Unsubsidized

-Unsubsidized FDSL are not awarded on the basis of need.
-If you are an eligible student, you may request an unsubsidized FDSL up to the maximum annual amount.The federal government charges you interest from the time the loan is paid out to you, until you pay the loan in full.
+Eligibility for an unsubsidized FDSL is not based on need.
+However, a FAFSA must be filed in order to receive an unsubsidized FDSL.The federal government charges interest on the unsubsidized FDSL from the time the loan is disbursed, until the loan is paid in full.
 However, there is an option to defer payment of interest during school.
-Please note that interest is capitalized at repayment, which means it is added to the principal.
+It is important to know that interest is capitalized at repayment, which means it is added to the principal.

-For assistance with the Direct Loan Electronic Master Promissory Note
+Direct Loan Master Promissory Note

 COD School Relations Center